edwinchoate/edwinchoate.github.io/_case_studies/roles-permissions-redesign.md

 ## The Problem I Was Trying to Solve

 This project was one of those hairy monsters that nobody wanted to touch with a ten-foot pole.
-Multiple people around the org were aware of the problem: **the roles & permissions configuration experience was a mess.
-It suffered from years of adding just one more setting, without anybody going in keeping it organized.** People were busy, customers needed a new setting, and they needed it yesterday.
+Multiple people around the org were aware of the problem: <mark>the experience had become a mess.
+It suffered from years of adding just one more setting, without anybody going in making it organized.</mark> People were busy, customers needed a new setting, and they needed it yesterday.
 This project was about going in, with gloves pulled up to my elbows, and cleaning up the mess.

-I came to realize that <mark>difficult-to-decipher labels, in combination with the lack of an organizational schema, were making it very difficult for people to understand the interface</mark> and feel confident using it.
+I came to realize that **difficult-to-decipher labels, in combination with the lack of an organizational schema, were making it very difficult for people to understand the interface** and feel confident using it.

 ## Performing a UX Audit